Chukobyte/black-history/docs/timeline/civil_rights.md

 ---

-### March on Washington (1963)
-The March on Washington culminates in Martin Luther King Jr.’s iconic “I Have a Dream” speech, symbolizing the unity and resolve of the movement.

----

 ### Civil Right Act (1964)
 The Civil Rights Act is passed, prohibiting discrimination based on race, color, religion, sex, or national origin.